"New Paradigms in Disability Studies and Health Laws: Meta-narratives and

 The way my brain processes information is quite odd.
 I mean, I have Attention Deficit Disorder and another learning disability I can't even spell.
 I don't even have a high school diploma.
 I'm smart, but you can't prove it on paper.

-Administrative Block, National Law University, Assam, Hajo Road, Amingaon, Guwahati - 781031, Assam
+Ground Floor, Academic Block, National Law University, Assam, Hajo Road, Amingaon, Guwahati - 781031, Assam